npms-io/npms-api/README.md

 ## Documentation

-You may update the documentation by running `$ npm run doc` and previewing `docs/apidoc/index.html` in your browser.
+You may update the API REST documentation by running `$ npm run docs` and previewing `docs/apidoc/index.html` in your browser.

-To push any changes in the documentation run `$ npm run doc-push`.
+To push any changes in the documentation run `$ npm run docs-push`.

 ## Tests